coderside/CoderSide/README.rst

 HeadNode
 ^^^^^^^^

-| The HeaderNode have the role to create (at the start) the GitHubNode, LinkedInNode TwitterNode & KloutNode.
+| The HeaderNode have the role to create (at the start) the GitHubNode, TwitterNode & KloutNode.
 | HeadNode handles two types of requests come from the SupervisorNode :

  - Launch the searching process.
  - Ask for a stream to have realtime information about the progression of the search.

-| When it receives a request for launching a search, it creates an instance of GathererNode, then broadcasts it to GitHubNode, LinkedInNode and TwitterNode.
+| When it receives a request for launching a search, it creates an instance of GathererNode, then broadcasts it to GitHubNode and TwitterNode.
 | After that, it waits for a message to stop the GathererNode.
-| In the event of failure of one search node (GiHubNode, TwitterNode, KloutNode, LinkedInNode), it's automatically restarted.
+| In the event of failure of one search node (GiHubNode, TwitterNode, KloutNode), it's automatically restarted.

 GitHubNode
 ^^^^^^^^^^